Skateboard Trucks Guide

 Skateboard trucks are the T-shaped turn parts found under the deck with wheels attached onto.
 They make sure your movements are transferred to the deck for it to react as you want.
 With the right set of trucks both you and your skateboard will be able to perform better.

 If you are a beginner, it is a good idea to choose a complete skateboard where the trucks are already mounted.
 But if you still wish to buy trucks separately, the most important to look into is the width of the the truck.
-However, if you have more experience on the board and wish to understand your trucks better, you can get read this guide to get more knowledge about each part and at the same time get tips on how to customise them to fit your specific skateboarding style.
+However, if you have more experience on the board and wish to understand your trucks better, you can get read this guide to get more knowledge about each part and at the same time get tips on how to customize them to fit your specific skateboarding style.

 Truck size - which size should you choose?